What is DevOps strategy?

 So what is DevOps, if it isn't a clearly defined set of tools or practices?
 Is it anything at all, besides a grab-bag collection of contemporary software management products and catchphrases?

 Yes, it is; above all else, DevOps is a strategy.
 More accurately, it is a strategic framework for transforming both development and operations into something new and not yet entirely defined.
+This can be translated into branching, implementation, testing, deployment, and other strategies.
 Basic to this transformation is the fundamental redefinition not only of development and operations, but of their underlying context.
 What are we developing, and what are we operating, and for what base of users?
 If today we are producing a stream of services aimed at a mass-market user base, can we afford to define what we are doing in terms more appropriate to an era when software consisted of clearly-defined packages running on corporate networks, and when waterfall development was an adequate methodology?

 In many ways, the basic problem that gave rise to DevOps is the mere fact that software development has a history.
 Like any other human institution or endeavor, its history has become a kind of cage, trapping it in the definitions, categories, and practices of the past.
 So much that we take for granted -- from the names and formats of low-level code commands to the institutional environments in which development and operations are embedded -- are artifacts of that history, and not fundamental to the practice of producing, deploying, and maintaining software.